midhunkalarikkal/FullDomain/Notes/js.md

  `Promise.any(iterable)`
 -------------------------
 - Promise.any() takes an iterable (usually an array) of promises
-- Immediately returns a single promise that Resolves as soon as the any promise resolves.
+- Immediately returns a single promise that Resolves as soon as the any input promise resolves.
 - Rejects only if all promises are rejected, and it throws an AggregateError containing all rejection reasons.

 `Then`